Collabora Office is a promising mobile open source document editing suite based on LibreOffice. There are versions for iOS, tested here, and Android.

 |Rating:||1 star out of a possible 5.|

 Collabora is a UK-based private company specialising in open source software.
 The business sells support and services based on LibreOffice.
 Collabora Office is, in effect, a version of LibreOffice for iOS and Android.
+There are also desktop versions.

 The software comes with plenty of features.
 You can create and edit text documents, spreadsheets and presentation.